J-Ramalho/industRial/docs/9_twolevelDOEs.md

 Note that a coefficient in a regression equation is the change in the response when the corresponding variable changes by +1.
 Special attention to the + and - needs to be taken with the R output.
 As A or B changes from its high level to its low level, the coded variable changes by 1 − (−1) = +2, so the change in the response from the min to the max is twice the regression coefficient.

-So the effects and interaction(s) from their minumum to their maximum correspond to  twice the values in the “Estimate” column.
-These regression coefficients are often called effects and interactions, even though they differ from the definitions used in the designs themeselves.
+So the effects and interaction(s) from their minimum to their maximum correspond to  twice the values in the “Estimate” column.
+These regression coefficients are often called effects and interactions, even though they differ from the definitions used in the designs themselves.

 #### Factors as +/- 1 numeric